TODAY’S CHALLENGE

 The fundamental outlook is stable across industries like diversified manufacturing.
 The largest underweight within the sector comes from building materials, which has been the most impacted by decreasing home sales in recent years.

 While most credit spreads are tight on a historical basis, many starting yields are near or above their five-year average.
-With the Fed likely to continue cutting rates in 2025, we believe income-oriented sectors can effectively complement a core bond allocation.
+With the Fed likely on hold for the early part of 2026, we believe income-oriented sectors can effectively complement a core bond allocation.

-In our view, high yield, emerging markets bonds, investment-grade corporates and other sectors can potentially enable income investors to achieve long-term excess returns even as the federal funds target rate falls.
+In our view, high yield, emerging markets bonds, investment-grade corporates and other sectors can potentially enable income investors to achieve long-term excess returns even if the federal funds target rate holds steady.

 In addition to dividend-paying stocks, investments in higher income bonds can help income-seeking investors fund a longer retirement.
 Higher income bonds include investment-grade and high-yield corporates, emerging markets and securitized debt.
 In addition to diversification, most of these bonds offer steady coupon payments.
 However, they also carry the risk of defaulting on their obligations.